-Using the Retail Score solution, the Retailersaw seasonal sales fall by 15% versus previous years.
-Upon closer inspection, the decline was driven by a particular important segment in the category.
+Using the Retail Score solution, the Retailersaw seasonal sales had fallen by 15% versus previous years.
+Upon closer inspection, the decline was due to a particular segment in the category.

 By running the Retail Score price bucket analysis for the segment by season for the last 3 years, a clear pattern emerged.
-The retailers’ portfolio or assortment had diverged from one price point into a lower and higher price point.
+The retailers’ portfolio assortment had diverged from one price point into lower and higher price points.

-In summary, they had expanded their range this season but they had crept out of a specific price point that was so popular with for their customers.
-This quantified the CEO suspicions and provided clear direction for next seasons campaign.
+In summary, they had expanded their range this season but they had crept out of a specific price point that were so popular with their customers.
+This quantified the CEO suspicions and provided clear direction for the next seasons campaign.

-The retailer has a very healthy online business and a growing traditional retail business but was shocked to learn that some key segments performed stronger than others online.
+The retailer had a very healthy online business and a growing traditional retail business but was shocked to learn that some key segments performed stronger than others online.

-This raised the question, is that be default or by design.
-Why are similar segments performing better than others, are they missing some opportunities from their online channel?
+This raised the question, is that by default or by design?
+Why were some segments performing better than others, are they missing some opportunities from their online channel?

-The retailer was able to review the way this product line was marketed, priced and sold online to their online sales back up to the right level.
-What was so valuable here was the speed they could pin point the opportunity.
+The retailer was able to review the way this product line was marketed, priced and sold online to get their online sales back up to the right level.
+What was so valuable here was the speed with which they could pin point the opportunity.

 Analysis vs Reports